Skip to content

 Additional reading notes to help interpret the statistics on this page.

-In 2026, the community areas with the highest counts for arson included Austin, North Lawndale, and East Garfield Park.
+In 2026, the community areas with the highest counts for arson included Austin, Auburn Gresham, and North Lawndale.

 The monthly series helps separate long-run category size from recent movement, which is useful when a single annual total would otherwise flatten short-run changes.